Food Shortage: Why Shelves are Empty & What to Do

 Final Word

 As a prepper, I hope you were prepared before the shortage.
-If you are new and not prepared, start stocking up on non-perishable items such as canned goods, rice, beans, canned meats, canned soups, canned tomatoes, spices, pasta, and other items your family will eat.
+If you are new and unprepared, start stocking up on non-perishable items such as canned goods, rice, beans, canned meats, soups, canned tomatoes, spices, pasta, and other items your family will eat.

-Then slowly stock up on long-term food.
-Dehydrated food is great, but freeze-dried food has a longer shelf-life.
+Then, slowly stock up on long-term food.
+Dehydrated food is excellent, but freeze-dried food has a longer shelf life.
 One can a month works great.
-Just do it, you have a 3-month supply in no time.
-Then move onto a 6-month, and then a 12-month supply
+Just do it; you’ll have a 3-month supply in no time.
+Then move onto a 6-month and then a 12-month supply.

-Check out my post How to Prepare for a Food Shortage for more helpful information.
+Check out my post, How to Prepare for a Food Shortage.
 Stay calm, learn, and keep prepping!
-You can do this one can at a time.
+You can do this, one can at a time.
 May God bless this world, Linda

 Copyright Images: Shopper at Grocery Store Deposit photos_22948142_s-2019, White Plate With Blue Napkin Deposit photos_31145011_s-2019, Pork Processing Company Depositphotos_78184714_s-2019, Picking Vegetables Depositphotos_10828132_s-2019